Rice E. Graves: Death

 Graves was mortally wounded in action at the Battle of Chickamauga on September 20, 1863.
-Little was recorded of Maj.
-Graves after the first night at the field hospital, but it is thought that he lived longer than hours after his wounding.
-Apparently he was still alive when Breckinridge's troops left the area or else his body would have been transported along with Gen. Helm to Atlanta for burial.
-There were several hospitals set up in the nearby town, Ringgold, and he most likely perished in one of them a day or two later.
+He was taken to the hospital, about one-half acre of open ground, and then moved to a house near Reed's Creek with other severely wounded men.
+He was dead the next morning.

 He was buried in the Citizen's Cemetery in Ringgold.
-Sadly, the exact burial location of Maj.
-Graves was lost through the years.
+The exact burial location of Maj.
+Graves was lost.

 General John C. Breckinridge wrote of Major Graves in his official report of the battle: "One member of my staff I cannot thank; Major Rice Graves received a mortal wound on the (Sunday morning)(September) 20th (1863).
 Although a very young man he gave promise of the highest distinction.
 A truer friend, a purer patriot, a better soldier, never lived".

 Tribute

 On September 21, 1900, the Breckinridge Chapter of the Owensboro, KY UDC unveiled the first Confederate monument by the organization in Kentucky.
 C.H.
 Todd, Commander of the Rice E. Graves United Confederate Veterans Camp #1121 said that he "could recall no other soldier that he met during the war who so impressed him and so rapidly won his confidence and friendship."
 A military grave marker for Major Graves was erected on the anniversary of his death in 1996 by members of the General Ben Hardin Helm Sons of Confederate Veterans Camp in the center of the Ringgold cemetery.